depeperwinkel

 - geraniol, rose scent,

-- geranyl acetate, lavender fragrance.
+- geranyl acetate, lavender scent.

 - β-pinene, pine resin, and